Pigskin Mania and all Mania pools

 week is prior to the start of any one of the player's games selected.
 If a game has already started, a player may no

-longer pick that game, but can pick any other game that has
+longer pick that game, but the player can pick any other game that has

 If that is not available to you or if the Picks Page is